sainnhe/everforest/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature request
-about: Suggest a new idea for forest-night
+about: Suggest a new idea for everforest
 labels: 'enhancement'

 ---